 Design & Development Controls

-For ISO 9001 certification the consultants are required to advise their clients on adopting some controls for the design & development process.
+For ISO 9001 certification the consultants are required to advise their clients based on an internal audit conducted for 9001 for adopting some controls for the design & development process.
 They are

 - Define the results to be achieved

 - Evaluate the ability of the results design & development to meet the requirements through a review